trailblazer/roar/README.markdown

 Representers let you define your API document structure and semantics.
 They allow both rendering representations from your models _and_ parsing documents to update your Ruby objects.
 The bi-directional nature of representers make them interesting for both server and client usage.

-Roar comes with built-in JSON, JSON-HAL, JSON-API and XML support.
+Roar comes with built-in JSON, JSON-HAL and XML support.
+JSON API support is available via the [JSON API](https://github.com/trailblazer/roar-jsonapi) gem.
 Its highly modular architecture provides features like coercion, hypermedia, HTTP transport, client caching and more.

-Roar is completely framework-agnostic and loves being used in web kits like Rails, Webmachine, Sinatra, Padrino, etc. If you use Rails, consider [roar-rails](https://github.com/apotonick/roar-rails) for an enjoyable integration.
+Roar is completely framework-agnostic and loves being used in web kits like Rails, Hanami, Sinatra, Roda, etc. If you use Rails, consider [roar-rails](https://github.com/apotonick/roar-rails) for an enjoyable integration.

 ## Representable